alexholcombe/PSYC3013/README.md

 (This page is occasionally updated as the lectures proceed)

-## Lecture 8: The Retina and blind spots
+## Alex's Lecture 1: The Retina and blind spots

 * Wolfe et al. *Sensation and Perception* textbook chapters 1 and 2.